LearnLanguageswith Us!Start Learning!

 You may already know the dire consequences of not reviewing what you learn.

-One way to review knowledge is to put it into practice; however, when it comes to foreign languages, the people around you may not speak or have any interest in speaking the language you’re learning.
+One way to review knowledge is to put it into practice; however, when it comes to foreign languages, the people around you may not speak the language you’re learning.
 That leaves you with the burden of proactively keeping track of what you know and reviewing it on a regular basis.
 This is where Transparent Language Online* comes in.

 Transparent Language Online’s Learned Vocab system does three things:

-Essentially, Transparent Language Online keeps an accurate copy of your brain in its software and contacts your actual brain when it’s time to review.
+Essentially, Transparent Language Online* keeps an accurate copy of your brain and contacts your actual brain when it’s time to review.
 When used properly, this system is incredibly powerful.

 Once in the repository, a learned word or phrase vacillates between two states: